zowe/zowe-install-packaging/ZOWE.md

 `zwe init` command will try to run all 6 sub-commands in sequence automatically.
 You can choose to run selected init sub-commands one by one to get better granular control on each step.

+These `zwe init` arguments could be useful:

+- `--update-config` argument allows the init process update your `zowe.yaml` based on automatic detection and your `zowe.setup`.
+For example, if `java.home` and `node.home` are not defined, they could be updated based on the information we collect on the system.
+Another example is `zowe.certificate` section can be updated automatically based on your `zowe.setup.certificate` settings.
+- `--allow-overwritten` argument allows you to re-run `zwe init` command repeatedly, even though some data sets are already created.
+- `-v` or `--verbose` will provide you more information on `zwe` command execution details.
+This is for troubleshooting purpose if the error message is not clear enough.
+- `-vv` or `--trace` will provide you EVEN more information than `--verbose` mode on `zwe` command execution details.
+This is for troubleshooting purpose if the error message is not clear enough.

 ## Start and stop

 - Run `zwe start --config /path/to/my/zowe.yaml` command to start Zowe.
 It will issue `S` command to Zowe `ZWESLSTC`.